Keratoconus Specialists & Treatments Lancaster, PA

 Our primary treatment for patients with keratoconus are (specialty) contact lenses.
 Our philosophy is to delay and prevent the need for a corneal transplant.
 With specialized contact lens designs, we are successful with providing improved vision and comfort far beyond yesterday’s lenses.
 Treatment options can include, soft lenses, RGP lenses, hybrid lenses, Scleral lenses, PVR PROSE, and EyePrint PRO.
 These lens options can now be designed to provide excellent visual results for patients with keratoconus.

 Keratoconus Specialists of MD is designed, equipped, and staffed to provide the Keratoconus contact lens patient with nothing but the highest level of professional patient eye care.
-With our expertise and experience we have successfully treated patients with Keratoconus, many who were previously told they could not wear contact lenses.
+With our expertise and experience, we have successfully treated patients with Keratoconus, many of who were previously told they could not wear contact lenses.
 Doctors agree that it is best to exhaust all options for Keratoconus before undergoing a corneal transplant.

 Keratoconus Video Testimonials

 When it comes to personalized care, no doctor can match the attention given by our doctors.
-Our team is world-renowned for their expertise, unwavering commitment to superb patient care, passion, and education in providing personalized eye care for patients with keratoconus.
+Our keratoconus team is world-renowned for its expertise, unwavering commitment to superb patient care, passion, and education in providing personalized eye care for patients with keratoconus.
 We have earned a reputation by their peers as being the “Doctor’s doctor”.
 See what our patients with Keratoconus have to say.